Iximiel/plumed-school-benchmark/Tutorial.md

   <summary>Script to produce the image</summary>

-`plumed_bench_pp` is a python package (`pip install -U plumed-bench-pp`) that I wrote to speed up the post processing of the result of the benchmark
+`plumed_bench_pp` is a python package (`pip install -U plumed-bench-pp`) that I wrote to speed up the post-processing of the result of the benchmark
 ```python
 from plumed_bench_pp.parser import parse_full_benchmark_output
 from plumed_bench_pp.tabulate import convert_to_table